sourcegraph/p4-fusion/README.md

 --retries [Optional, Default is 10]
         Specify how many times a command should be retried before the process exits in a failure.

+--convertLabels [Optional, Default is false]
+        Whether or not to convert labels to tags.

 --src [Required]
         Relative path where the git repository should be created.
 This path should be empty before running p4-fusion for the first time in a directory.